Chenonceau, Chambord & Duhard Excursion - Photo 1

 • 8 heures

 Discover the history of the Châteaux de Chenonceau and Chambord with this tour from Amboise.
-Visit the Duhard Cellars as part of the experience.
+You'll also visit the Duhard Cellars!

 Description

-The Loire Valley offers wineries, châteaux, and picturesque landscapes.
+The Loire Valley offers wineries, châteaux, and beautiful landscapes.
 The tour begins with a pickup from the Amboise Tourist Office at 9:30 am.
-The first stop is the Château de Chenonceau, recognized for its arches over the river Cher.
+The first stop will be the Château de Chenonceau, recognized for its arches over the river Cher.

-The excursion continues with a light lunch at the Duhard Wine Cellars, including a tasting of three French wines paired with cold meats and cheeses.
+Next, we will return to Amboise for a light lunch at the Duhard Wine Cellars, featuring a tasting of three French wines paired with regional cold meats and cheeses.

 Inclus